I can use my application from a custom origin (EC2 instance or load balancer), but it fails on CloudFront. Why?

 Identify the error response

 Determine the HTTP response headers returned by CloudFront by reviewing the network tab on your browser developer tools.
-Or, you can use a utility like cURL.
+Or, use a utility like cURL.

 If you're receiving an HTTP 502 status code (Bad Gateway) response, the issue is likely from the SSL connection between CloudFront and the origin.
 For troubleshooting instructions, see HTTP 502 Status Code (Bad Gateway).

 If you're receiving an HTTP 504 Status Code (Gateway Timeout) response, the issue is likely from access configurations in the security groups or firewall.
 For troubleshooting instructions, see HTTP 504 Status Code (Gateway Timeout).